-IMPORTANT: For safety reasons, push rim wheelchair division participants must use a racing wheelchair (pictured below).
+IMPORTANT: For safety reasons, push rim wheelchair division participants must use a racing wheelchair.
 A day chair may be used only if fitted with an attachment such as a FreeWheel.
 Helmets must be worn at all times by all wheelchair division participants.

-Grandma’s Marathon is proud to host Duo Teams, comprised of an athlete with an eligible impairment pushed by one or more able-bodied runners in a specialized racing wheelchair (pictured to the left).
+Grandma’s Marathon is proud to host Duo Teams, comprised of an athlete with an eligible impairment pushed by one or more able-bodied runners in a specialized racing wheelchair (pictured to the right).

 All participants of a Duo Team must be a paid registrant with an individual race number.
 To provide a safe experience for all participants, each race has a capacity of five Duo Teams.

 The Duo Team program is non-competitive, and there are no separate award categories.